 In December 2013 I was made redundant after more than 30 years working on power station refurbishment as a design engineer.
 Therefore, I took early retirement, which has given me more time to develop my painting and drawing.
 So since early 2014, I have been exploring portraiture and life drawing with Derby sketching club.
 This has included some plein air painting trips.

-For many years I have been a member of the SAA (Society for All Artists).
+For many years I have been a member of the SAA (A Community for All Artists).

 More recently through our church I have been exploring prophetic art.
 Examples can be found on my web site at www.prophecythroughart.co.uk and on Facebook at Devoted Art Group and Art Vision Forum.
 The Facebook pages include works by other Christian prophetic artists.